 A filing is when the criminal cause of action is put aside, figuratively, on the shelf for a year time period.
 If a criminal defendant is not arrested for a new offense and abides by the conditions of his or her filing (such as payment of restitution and court costs) for a year then the RI criminal case is dismissed.
 The person is eligible for expungement at the end of the one year period.
 (In RI domestic offenses, a one year filing can still be dismissed after the 1 year filing period but the case is not eligible to be expunged until three years.)

-If a defendant gets pinched for a new criminal offense in Rhode Island or another State during the period of the filing then prosecutors may attempt to violate the person for breaking the conditions of the filing.
+If a defendant gets pinched for a new criminal offense in Rhode Island or another state during the period of the filing then prosecutors may attempt to violate the person for breaking the conditions of the filing.
 If an accused violates a condition of his or her filing then the accused could be re-sentenced for the offense they received a filing for.
 This is all in addition to prosecutors proceeding with a criminal prosecution for the new offense.)

 Should a criminal accused accept a plea deal with the prosecution without a RI criminal defense attorney?

 No one should go it alone without a Providence criminal defense lawyer on their side A criminal defendant accused of a crime in Rhode Island should retain an East Providence criminal defense lawyer.
+A RI criminal attorney will make sure that your rights are protected.

 Is a filing a conviction pursuant to Rhode Island law?